dh85/SpotifyWebAPI/Examples/SpotifyCLI/README.md

 ## Contributing

-This is an example application demonstrating the SpotifyWebAPI library.
+This is an example application demonstrating the SpotifyKit library.
 Feel free to extend it with additional commands and features!

 ## License

-Same as the parent SpotifyWebAPI library.
+Same as the parent SpotifyKit library.